ghettovoice/ol3-popup/util/README.md

 # ol3-popup-umd

 Basic popup for an OpenLayers 3 map.
 By default the map is centered so that the popup is entirely visible.
-This project originally forked from [ol3-popup](https://github.com/walkermatt/ol3-popup) by Matt Walker.
+This project originally forked from [ol3-popup](https://github.com/walkermatt/ol3-popup) by Matt Walker and extended with new features like event emitting, additional methods and others, also packed as UMD package.

 ## Installation